apache/streampipes-website/docs/06_configure-operate-extension-services.md

 ## Common pitfalls

-- Do not confuse installed extensions with registered services.
-One tab manages catalog items, the other manages the services behind them.
-- Do not change service-level settings without validating the dependent functionality afterwards.
+The most common mistake is to confuse installed extensions with registered services.
+One tab manages catalog items, the other manages the service layer behind them.
+The second common mistake is to change service-level settings and assume the job is done without validating the dependent feature afterwards.
+And finally, certificate deletion should be used more carefully than trust-state changes, because deletion removes the entry entirely instead of simply moving it between trusted and rejected states.
-- Use the service details dialog when a row alone does not provide enough context.
-- Treat certificate deletion carefully because it removes the entry instead of just changing its state.